 We run multiple 15-minute four-party conferences using the prototype systems, in a one-by-one and interleaving manner.
-We select one representative run for each system, and summarize their performance in Fig. 7.
+We select one representative run for each system, and summarize their performance in Fig. 10.

-Figs. 7a-7d show the rate performance of each session.
-As seen, all the session rates in Celerity quickly ramp up to near-stable values within 50 seconds, and outperforms Simulcast within 10 seconds.
+Figs. 10a-10d show the rate performance of each session.
+(Recall that a session originates from one node to all other three nodes.)
+As seen, all the session rates in Celerity quickly ramp up to nearstable values within 50 seconds, and outperforms Simulcast within 10 seconds.
 Upon stabilization, Celerity achieves the best throughput performance among the three systems and Simulcast is the worst.
 For instance, all the session rates in Celerity is 2x of those in Simulcast and Mutualcast, except in session C where Mutualcast is able to achieve a higher rate than Celerity.